alexszeliga/liri-node-app/README.md

 [Install Node](https://nodejs.org/en/download/)

-Once this repository is cloned locally, you will have to set up an .env file with the following structure:
+Once this repository is cloned locally and node is installed, you will have to set up an .env file with the following structure:

 ```
 # Spotify API keys